Skip to Content

 If you get stuck with a rainy day, take a brewery tour.
 Brewing is chemistry and kids can get into it.

-kids explore touch tanks a the aquarium in newport, oregon
+Kids explore touch tanks a the aquarium in newport, oregon

 Another indoor option for families with younger kids is Oregon Coast Aquarium with its touch tanks and other Hands-on fun.
 Or try the free Hatfield Marine Science Center at Oregon State University.
 The Brewery, aquarium and science center are only a few minutes apart and just across the bridge from Yaquina Bay Recreation Area, which has scenic views, a beach, a small lighthouse and space to run around and explore.